FrancoisRigaut/Sacc-projet/README.md

 Launch the google cloud console then launch the following commands
 - Init gcloud `gcloud init`
 - Create the project `gcloud projects create sacc-onfine`
-  - If you were on an other project : `gcloud config set project sacc-onfine`
+  - If you were on another project type `gcloud config set project sacc-onfine`
+- You can check that the project is selected by typing `gcloud config get-value project`
 - Create the app in the project `gcloud app create` then choose `europe-west`
 - Install java component `gcloud components install app-engine-java`
 - Create maven base app `mvn archetype:generate -Dappengine-version=1.9.82 -Dapplication-id=sacc-onfine -Dfilter=com.google.appengine.archetypes:appengine-standard-archetype`